 The one thing I am definitely happy about Lustrous’s narrative is its dynamic development.
 The plot thickens, the stakes grow ever higher, and the characters rarely remain static.
 Bigger threats cost casualties, partnerships are formed and dissolved, both physical and mental scars remain, and we get this in only 12 episodes.

-There are 50-something episode shows that remain static and stale for about 90% of their duration, but Lustrous features an ever shifting narrative with a brisk pacing, but it never feels rushed.
+There are 50-something episode shows that remain static and stale for about 90% of their duration, but Lustrous features an ever-shifting narrative with brisk pacing, but it never feels rushed.

 But despite its serious and rather grim undertones, Lustrous knows when to take itself easily and avoid getting too knee-deep in its own dreadfulness, with lighthearted moments and even upbeat humor or slapstick jokes.
 But it is never forced upon the scenes and comes away naturally in accordance to the characters’ quirks and nature, and few series can balance drama and comedy as good as this one.

-A lot of the incidents occurring throughout the series are a byproduct of Phos and their often questionable actions and disobeying to the rules.
+A lot of the incidents occurring throughout the series are a byproduct of Phos and their often questionable actions and disobeyment of the rules.
 That said, unlike with other noisy protagonists who cause idiotic chaos (looking at you, Riko), I actually quite liked Phos from the very beginning thanks to their outgoing persona and witty jabs.